bmcda37/IndependentResearch-SIEM/README.md

 # My Independent Research using SIEM technologies and integrations
 For my home SIEM lab, I decided to go with Wazuh.
-I am using the single-node option since I do not have the needs for more.
+I am using the single-node option since I do not need more.
 I will now walk you through the process I followed for setting this up.
 Enjoy!

+The following are the different systems used throughout my project:
+-Docker: Using Docker Compose to host my Wazuh Stack.
+-Wazuh Stack: Single-Node configuration consisting of Wazuh Manager, Wazuh Indexer, & Wazuh Dashboard.
+-XCP-ng: Server hosting VMs
+-VMs: Kali Linux, Parrot